 Omaha, Nebraska

 In Omaha, it’s easy to pick which dish to try first on your culinary adventure.
-It’s just that with more than 25 different steak houses scattered around town, it’s difficult to know where to start.
+But with more than 25 different steak houses scattered around town, it’s difficult to know where to start.
 Standouts include Johnny’s Cafe, a family-owned operation since it opened as an eight-seat saloon in 1922 (try the Omaha Strip Steak, the owner’s favorite), and the Drover, which is known for bathing its filets in a whiskey-based marinade.
-For a steak flight (available in summer only), order up at the Committee Chophouse.
+For a steak made to share, indulge in the Committee Chophouse’s take on the classic beef Wellington, which pairs a 16-ounce chateaubriand with prosciutto, duxelles, and puff pastry.

 If you need a break from all that beef, follow in Guy Fieri’s footsteps and try the homemade cheese wheel pasta at WD Cravings.
 Veggie-lovers should visit Gather’s Old Market Omaha location, where each sprig of peppery arugula and sweet basil is harvested minutes before it hits your plate, thanks to the on-site hydroponic vertical urban farm.